FRC1257/robotics-training/docs/frc/1-Basics/5a-Roller_Intake.md

 # Roller Intake

+> [!NOTE]
+> For 2024, this is only one part of the process: creating the RollerIntakeIOSparkMax file.
+This will be updated later.

 Now that we have gone over what the command-based paradigm is and what actuators are, we can now try programming our first subsystem!

 ## Overview